 “The temptation there is to get overwhelmed and shut down,” says Hunter, who has a private practice in Vancouver, Washington.

-For many people with ADHD, not being able to accomplish tasks on time, or at all, triggers a shame spiral — particularly if you’ve been called “lazy” or told you can’t handle things, explains Hunter.
+For many people with ADHD, procrastination or not being able to accomplish tasks on time, or at all, triggers a shame spiral — particularly if you’ve been called “lazy” or told you can’t handle things, explains Hunter.

 Forgetting something super important